Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 - [X] Add config examples for at least two bases
 - [X] Add method for changing the basis being used in Parameterprocessor from MCMC folder with Makefile
 - [ ] Add method for changing the model type in both the template file and the parameterprocessor file from MCMC
+- [ ] Create new parameterprocessors to correspond to different higgs bases
+- [ ] Create workflow diagram for MCMC pipeline

 # Stretch Tasks for Magellan